WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## `Route` Parameters in React Router

-We can add `Route` params to our client-side routes.
-The value defined will be passed in `props`.
-For example, the above `Route` param will be available as `props.match.params.userId`.
+We can add `Route` parameters to our client-side routes.
+The value defined will be passed in props.
+For example, the above `Route` parameter will be available as `props.match.params.userId`.

 > COMMIT

 ## Creating the Home Page and Login Page Routes

 We'll start with the home page.
 This is the page users see when they first load the app.
-On this page, we want to encourage a user to visit the login page or ideas page.
+On this page, we want to encourage a user to visit the login or ideas pages.
 We'll start making API calls once we build the login page.

 ### Home Page